This is the third annual Modern Slavery Act Statement made by Chelsea FC plc on behalf of its itself and its UK subsidiary companies (the Group).

-The Group has carried out a review of its business and the extent to which the risks it faces have changed since it last published a statement on 31 December 2016.
+The Group has carried out a review of its business and the extent to which the risks it faces have changed since it last published a statement on 13 December 2018.
 This Statement is published in light of that review.

 Modern slavery is a crime and a violation of fundamental human rights.
 Modern slavery can take many forms, including forced labour, slavery, servitude and human trafficking.
 This crime can manifest itself in many ways, but what each of its forms will have in common is the exploitation of a person for another person’s (or organisation’s) benefit.

-(a) hold another person in slavery or servitude or require another person to perform forced or compulsory labour;
+- hold another person in slavery or servitude or require another person to perform forced or compulsory labour;

-(b) arrange or facilitate the travel of any person across borders with a view to that person being exploited (i.e. conduct or be involved in human trafficking); or
+- arrange or facilitate the travel of any person across borders with a view to that person being exploited (i.e. conduct or be involved in human trafficking); or

-(c) commit an offence with the intention to commit human trafficking.
+- commit an offence with the intention to commit human trafficking.

 The Club has a zero tolerance approach to slavery, in all its forms, within its supply chains.
-It is committed to running its business in an ethical and lawful manner and, as such, all persons working for us, and all persons in our supply chain, must comply with this policy and help the Club to ensure that modern slavery is not taking place anywhere in our business or in our supply chain.
+It is committed to running its business in an ethical and lawful manner and, as such, all persons working for us, and all persons in our supply chain, must comply with the law and help the Club to ensure that modern slavery is not taking place anywhere in our business or in our supply chain.

 Third parties in our supply chain include manufacturers of our licensed products and suppliers of merchandise, office equipment, software, food and beverages and maintenance and other services including catering.